ChrstphrHll/npc_gen/students/Allisa Iahalae.md

 ---
 # Allisa Iahalae
 ### Description
-- Half-Elf Sorcerer from Principality of the Palus Peoples
+- Half-Elf Sorcerer from Aldercrown Empire
 - 1st year Protection student in Elkenval
 - short straight auburn hair that's put up, Green eyes, and Tan skin
 - Is Considerate and Delicate, and has Patience as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes